 Hydrogen peroxide in forty to fifty per cent solutions is available commercially, which may be of sufficient concentration to provide adequate thrust for spinning gyroplane rotor blades up to or near flight speed.

-In saying that it is “available commercially” – does not necessarily mean it is freely avaiable to the general public, even for fueling a helicopter.
+In saying that it is “available commercially” – does not necessarily mean it is freely available to the general public, even for fueling a helicopter.

 Hydrogen peroxide is highly volatile in high concentrations which would require special handling and permissions for safety reasons, including specific storage requirements.